-Green Growth Index is one of the tools1 developed in-house by the GGGI to support the assessment of green growth performance and transition of its Member Countries and Partners.
+Green Growth Index is one of the tools developed in-house by the GGGI to support the assessment of green growth performance and transition of its Member Countries and Partners.
 It a is composite index measuring a country's performance in achieving sustainability targets including Sustainable Development Goals (SDGs), Paris Climate Agreement, and Aichi Biodiversity Targets for four green growth dimensions - efficient and sustainable resource use, natural capital protection, green economic opportunities, and social inclusion (Acosta, et al., 2019a).
 The four dimensions of green growth are closely interlinked (Figure 1).
-Their interlinkages were framed on four sustainability concepts - low carbon economy, ecosystem health, inclusive growth, and resilient society (Box 1).
-Each dimension consists of four indicator categories, which can be interpreted as "pillars" of green growth, forming the basis for transition to efficient and sustainable resource use, enhancement of natural capital protection, creation of green economic opportunities, and enablement of social inclusion.
-Box 2 presents the definitions of the indicator categories.
-Each category consists of green growth indicators which have been selected through series of stakeholder dialogues and expert consultations.
-These indicators are mainly SDG indicators and benchmarked by the sustainability targets.
-This complementary set of internationally accepted targets and related indicators serves as a reliable reference for the Green Growth Index and allows governments to align their pathway to green growth with achieving the SDGs and national climate and biodiversity goals (Acosta et al., 2019b).
+Their interlinkages were framed on four sustainability concepts - low carbon economy,

+Figure 1 Conceptual Framework for the Green Growth Index